scylladb/cpp-rust-driver/docs/source/topics/basics/client_side_timestamps/README.md

 generated for a given millisecond clock tick even when shared by multiple sessions.

-**Warning**: If the rate of 1000 timestamps per millisecond is exceeded this generator will produce duplicate timestamps.
+**Warning**: If the rate of 1000 timestamps per millisecond is exceeded, this generator will produce duplicate timestamps.

 ```c